ArintiLukasMahieu/mlops-4/README.md

 A big part of Machine Learning that we still haven't talked about are of course the trained models themselves.
 Data Science is an iterative process: we test a model, we make some small changes either to the model itself or to the data, and we then test the model again.
 Some production workflows are set-up to test tens or hundreds of models per **day**.
-How do we keep of which model with which parameters performed best?
+How do we keep track of which model with which parameters performed best?
 We could just output our results to a .txt file each time, however that's going to get real messy real quick...

 ## Theory